Active phase separation: new phenomenology from non-equilibrium physics: Connections with particle models

 For example, several computational studies of repulsive ABPs have shown the presence of vapour bubbles in the dense phase (Sec.~\ref{subs:micro-bubbly-particles}).
 However, similar simulations for repulsive active dumbbells do not show this~\cite{caporusso2024phase}, perhaps because of the resulting interparticle torques (compare Sec.~\ref{subsec:hydro-particles}).
 And, while cluster phases are widely seen experimentally~\cite{palacci2013living,Speck:13,van2019interrupted,ginot2018aggregation}, whether multiple system-specific mechanisms causes them, or they can instead be explained within a unified mechanistic picture, is still an open question.

 Another open question is whether local order in the dense phase can significantly affect the character of active phase separation.
 In two dimensions, strong local hexatic order is often observed in the dense phase both in simulations of repulsive active particles~\cite{digregorio2018full,caporusso2020micro,mukhopadhyay2023active,klamser2018thermodynamic} and in experiments on self-propelled colloids~\cite{Palacci:12,Speck:13,van2019interrupted}, although in other experiments, presumably with different interparticle forces, there is no hexatic order even at local level~\cite{zhang2021active}.
 Hexatic patches of tens or hundreds of particles can be separated by defect lines~\cite{digregorio2018full,caporusso2020micro}, which then act as nucleation sites for vapour bubbles, although a quantification of this effect is missing so far.
 Meanwhile in three dimensions, a theory of crystallisation for repulsive ABPs was recently proposed by extending the equation of state to depend on a crystallinity order parameter ~\cite{evans2023theory}; it was shown numerically that the dense liquid phase is metastable to the crystalline structure over a large part of the coexistence region~\cite{omar2021phase}.
+In two-dimensions, a phase-field model to describe dense clusters with crystalline order was recently proposed~\cite{holl2024motility}.

 Another unresolved issue is the role of inertia.
 While particle-scale inertia is negligible in most mesoscopic situations, understanding its effects remains fundamental to active systems composed of macroscopic particles including large multicellular organisms.
 For repulsive particles, inertia causes a reentrant phase diagram, with the homogeneous state returning at high $Pe$~\cite{su2021inertia,mandal2019motility,omar2023tuning}.
 This is because collisions are ineffective in slowing down particles at high density once an inertial time-scale, given by the ratio $\tau_m = m/\gamma$ between particle mass $m$ and friction constant $\gamma = k_BT/D_T$, exceeds the orientational relaxation time $\tau$ (compare \eqref{eq:QS} and \eqref{eq:AOUP}).
 It was further argued that domain growth is significantly slowed down in the presence of inertia with a $t^{1/5}$ coarsening law reported~\cite{mandal2019motility}.
 Meanwhile, {\em rotational} (rather than translational) inertia was instead found to favour (rather than suppress) MIPS~\cite{caprini2022role}.